-- This question should be carefully checked by the Environmental Reviewer. - What is your Marine Mammal Protection Act (MMPA) finding and determination? -- No effect or negligible effect
+What is your Marine Mammal Protection Act (MMPA) finding and determination? -- No effect or negligible effect

 Explain how the determination was made (e.g., are species present in the area but your proposed action will have no effect or negligible effects? why?).
-Although not required, recommend attaching any consultation or correspondence conducted.: iPac environmental review did not identify any significant impacts to any Marine Mammal Protection Act (MMPA) species or habitat for this project.
+Although not required, recommend attaching any consultation or correspondence conducted.: iPac environmental review did not identify the Proposed Action will or would have a potentially significant effect on MMPA.
+See Ipac attached.